wragge/dfat-documents-web/_volumes/volume-27-australia-and-the-united-kingdom-1960-1975/65-message-bunting-to-waller.md

 ---
+doc_date: '1967-05-03'
+doc_num: 65
+doc_order: 65
+naa_refs:
+- naa_barcode: 1160399
+  naa_control_symbol: 1966/7335 PART 3
+  naa_series: A1209
+  reference: '[NAA: A1209, 1966/7335 PART 3]'
-title: "65 MESSAGE, BUNTING TO WALLER"
+title: MESSAGE, BUNTING TO WALLER
-volume: "Volume 27: Australia and the United Kingdom, 1960–1975"
+vol_full_title: 'Volume 27: Australia and the United Kingdom, 1960–1975'
-doc_id: 9930
 vol_id: 27
-doc_date: 1967-05-03
+vol_title: 'Volume 27: Australia and the United Kingdom, 1960–1975'
 ---

-# 65 MESSAGE, BUNTING TO WALLER

-NAA: A1209, 1966/7335 PART 3

 Canberra, 3 May 1967

 Secret

 The Prime Minister wishes you to transmit to the White House the following personal message from him to the President.
 He also indicates that you should feel authorized to supplement message as necessary by giving the President or his staff access to cables which you already hold dealing with this subject.
-This includes the Prime Minister’s message to Mr. Wilson1 and also the record of his discussion with Sir Charles Johnston.
+This includes the Prime Minister’s message to Mr. Wilson[1](#f1) and also the record of his discussion with Sir Charles Johnston.
 But as to the former, he would wish you to stop short of handing over the text of his message to Mr. Wilson.

  _Message begins:_

 ‘Dear Lyndon,